harreld/Coursera_Capstone/PopularVenueModeling.md

 Each returned venue contains a name, address info, location, and a venue category.
 A venue category could be, for example, Mexican Restaurant or Bank.
 We used the Foursquare venue data to determine the frequencies of various venue categories within a particular city.
-The returned data is in json format and relevant values are extracted and structured.
+The returned data is in JSON format and relevant values are extracted and structured.

 ## 3 Methodology